 In the Home Improvement and Décor category, the company is present in the Kitchen and Bath fittings space and offers various products under Sleek and Ess Ess brand respectively.

 Today, the Asian Paints group operates in 16 countries across the world across four regions viz.
-Asia, Middle East, South Pacific and Africa through the six corporate brands viz.
-Asian Paints, Berger, SCIB Paints, Apco Coatings, Taubmans and Kadisco.
+Asia, Middle East, South Pacific and Africa through the seven corporate brands viz.
+Asian Paints, Berger, SCIB Paints, Apco Coatings, Taubmans, Causeway Paints and Kadisco.
 The company exited its Caribbean Operations (Jamaica, Barbados and Trinidad & Tobago) in July 2017.

 Asian Paints with its intent to enter the Home Improvement and Décor space in India had acquired 51% stake in Sleek group, a kitchen solutions provider in August 2013.
 Sleek is a major player in the organized modern kitchen space and is engaged in the business of manufacturing, selling and distribution of modular kitchens as well as kitchen components including wire baskets, cabinets, appliances, accessories etc. Recently, the company has launched ‘Smart Kitchen’ range for easy installation and design under the Sleek brand.
 Sleek has also introduced wardrobes in its portfolio since FY17.
 In December 2017, Asian Paints acquired the balance 49% in sleek from its erstwhile promoters.
 Sleek is now a wholly owned subsidiary of the company.